-Not only is an expert more likely to get you the best possible deal, but you can even deduct your tax preparation fees if you itemize deductions.
-Some tax pros offer guarantees so that if it turns out you paid more than you should have, you get a reimbursement from the preparer.
+Some tax pros even offer a guarantee so that if it turns out you paid more than you should have, you can get a reimbursement from the tax preparer.

-For more complex tax situations, consider a CPA or an enrolled agent to prepare your taxes.
-These preparers may charge more than a noncredentialed preparer, but they are held to a higher level of competency and require continuing education by their credentialing organization, which could mean a larger refund for you.
-You can find an enrolled agent in your area by a zip-code search of the IRS’s database of credentialed preparers.
+A qualified tax professional, such as a CPA or enrolled agent, might charge more than a non-credentialed preparer, but they’re required to follow a code of ethics and obtain a certain number of continuing education hours each year.
+That means they’re keeping up to date with changing tax laws, which could result in a larger refund for you.
+You can find a qualified tax pro in your area by searching the IRS’s database of credentialed preparers.

-Before you start your tax return each year, check for new credits that may apply to you, and review the IRS’s rules for deductions.
-If you decide to do your own taxes, many tax prep software programs have an “interview” mode to walk you through your return, and the IRS allows you to e-file some individual tax returns at no charge.
+Before you start on your tax return, check for new deductions or credits that might apply to you and review the Instructions for Form 1040.
+If you decide to do your own taxes, many tax prep software programs have conversational interview questions that walk you through your return to help you identify potential tax-saving opportunities.